video

 THE NEW YORK TIMES

-A lot of people have recently weighed in on legacy admissions, the preferential treatment given to the children of alumni in the college application process: President Biden.
+A lot of people have weighed in on legacy admissions, the preferential treatment given to the children of alumni in the college application process: President Biden.
 Members of Congress.
 Supreme Court justices.
 But what about the legacy students themselves?
-Five shared their take on the issue in this video I produced with video editor Alex Stockton.
+Five shared their take on the issue.

-I casted and pre-interviewed all of the subjects, helped our DP Emily Holzknecht with setting up our studio, conducted the on-camera interviews, wrote the script with Alex, and found all archival footage.
+I cast and pre-interviewed all of the subjects; conducted all the on-camera interviews; wrote the script with Alex Stockton; and found all the archival footage.

 Video and stub article